Endpoints

 Think of an endpoint as a bridge:

-- Provider side: Receives webhooks from Stripe, GitHub, Shopify, etc.
+- Stripe side: Receives webhooks from Stripe

 - Application side: Forwards webhooks to your Next.js API route